-- 2.24.1 If the Audit Manager determines at the conclusion of the examination that the Holder has not reported or has underreported the amount of unclaimed property due to the State, the State will issue a statement of findings and request for payment to the Holder.
-This letter will outline the findings of the examination and make a formal demand for the property under question.
+- 2.24.1 If the Audit Manager determines at the conclusion of the examination that the Holder has not reported or has underreported the amount of unclaimed property due to the State, the State shall issue a statement of findings and request for payment to the Holder.
+This letter shall outline the findings of the examination and make a formal demand for the property under question.
 The Holder has ninety (90) days to directly remit to the State of Delaware any abandoned property identified during the examination as owed to the State of Delaware.
 The Holder's appeal rights to contest all or part of the findings as outlined in 12 Del.C. §1179 are triggered by the statement of findings and request for payment. - 2.24.2 The State may, at the Holder's request and/or agreement, bifurcate or divide the examination by property type and year and issue a statement of findings and request for payment for a portion or portions of the examination while other portions of the examination remain ongoing.
-An examination is deemed to be complete for any category of property as of the date on which the Audit Manager mails the statement of findings and request for payment as described in 12 Del.C. §1156(a) for that category of property and time period.
+An examination is deemed to be complete for any category of property as of the date on which the Audit Manager mails the statement of findings and request for payment as described in 12 Del.C. §1179(a) for that category of property and time period.
+At the Holder's request, the State may provide a release and indemnification agreement for any categories of property where the examination is deemed to be complete pursuant to this Section.